 Depending on their breed, you can begin providing short roosts for chicks as early as 4 weeks of age.
 However, you must take care when providing roosts for large breed chicks in order to prevent injuries – keep roosts low and make sure the area the large breed chick will be jumping down to will provide proper traction and cushion.
 A wide, flat roost might be a better option than a rod-style perch – just make sure these surfaces are regularly cleaned.

 Heat Sources For Chicks

-If the weather is warm and calm, you can begin taking chicks out for miniature supervised “outings”, but they should not be left unattended or remain out all day until they are around 6 weeks old.
-Additionally, they may need to be encouraged back into their living space during inclement weather.
+If the weather is warm and calm, you can begin taking chicks out for miniature supervised “outings”, but they should not have access to spaces where other chickens have been.
+Chicks should not be left unattended or remain out all day until they are at least 6 weeks old.
+Even after they are old enough to spend time outside without constant supervision, be aware that they may need to be encouraged back into their indoor living space during inclement weather.